ScottDWebster/Cafe/README.md

 Clone into your ~/.vim/pack (%USERPROFILE%\vimfiles\pack on windows) directory (create the pack directoty if it doesn't already exist).

 Cafe.vim only supports Vim 8 or later (for asynchronous execution).
-Cafe.vim currently only supports Windows, but macOS and Linux support are expected.
+Cafe.vim currently only supports Windows as it makes use of a Windos only feature.
+I hope to find a way to accomplish the same thing in a cross-platform manner in the future.